AstarVienna/irdb/METIS/docs/readme.rst

 Introduction
 ------------
 For the preparation of FDR documentation, a new METIS data simulator is being developed that is technically an instrument-package for the generic simulator ScopeSim, a descendant of the older SimCado/SimMETIS interface.
-The new METIS data simulator currently supports the imaging and long-slit modes (tbc) and the LMS mode is planned to be offered soon, too.
+The new METIS data simulator currently supports the imaging and long-slit modes and the LM-band high-resolution IFU (LMS) mode is planned to be offered soon, too.
-The old data simulator, SimMETIS v0.3, can still be used for simulating LMS observations.
+The old data simulator, `SimMETIS v0.3 <https://metis.strw.leidenuniv.nl/simmetis/>`_, can still be used for simulating LMS observations.

 Prerequisites
 -------------